 German History Intersections

-Deniz Göktürk (University of California, Berkeley)
+Deniz Göktürk (University of California at Berkeley)

 Dirk Hoerder (Arizona State University & University of Bremen)